 A wooded yard favorite

 Iris plants are beautiful to look out for and virtually maintenance-free.
-While a good many like the full sun, the "stinking iris" thrives in the shade.
+While many like the full sun, the "stinking iris" thrives in the shade.
 It grows wild in the woods of Western Europe; Iris plants grow to about two feet high and bloom in the Fall.
 You can separate them every year after flowering.
 Be careful about mowing them over as they give off a "foul" smell, hence the name "stinking iris."

 A unique named plant

 If you are like most people, you like to have something different for exciting conversations.
 The Dutchman's breeches are the plant for you.
-They form along the stalk and look like a clothesline of pants hanging; A very hardy plant that grows wild throughout most of the US, except hot climates and the Pacific Northwest.
+They form along the stalk and look like a clothesline of pants hanging.
+A very hardy plant that grows wild throughout most of the US, except in hot climates and the Pacific Northwest.
 Iris plants are an excellent early addition to your garden, as it blooms from March to April.
 The Dutchman's breeches grow off of 10" inch fern-like plants.
 A quick note, they are not suitable for cutting, as they wilt immediately upon cutting.

 Speaking of bells.

 The Virginia bluebells are a beautiful addition of color to your shaded areas.
 These lovely plants grow 1-2 feet high and produce clusters of long blue trumpet-shaped bellflowers.
 The Virginia bluebells bloom from March through June.
 When planted in masses, it creates a sea of beauty.
 They do need moist soil areas or must be watered a considerable amount.